top of page

 Unfortunately, weather forecasts aren’t always reliable.
 Dodging the British weather is obviously much easier if you are able to dash out and rescue the washing if there’s an unexpected shower.
 With more of us working from home, this is more feasible than it used to be.
 But even if you are out during the day, you may have a helpful teenager at home or a friendly neighbour who could salvage your washing in an emergency.

 Another option to extend your drying season is to fix a washing line in a covered outdoor area, such as under a wide porch or veranda or inside an open garage.
 It won’t get as much sun as an outside line but it should keep off the worst of any rain.
 If you have an empty greenhouse this is also a good option for drying your clothes in winter, either on a line or on a clothes airer.
-(Greenhouses that are in use aren't great for drying clothes as they tend to be quite humid inside.)
+(Greenhouses that are in active use for growing plants aren't great for drying clothes as they tend to be quite humid inside.)

 Even if your washing does get rained on at some point during the day, it will often dry off again if left on the line, especially if there is a bit of wind.